 During the “down” time between breakfast and lunch that is common to all game lodges, you can choose to enjoy a nature walk, relax at the pool, enjoy a spa treatment, or simply soak in the beauty and luxury of the Lodge.

 En route, cameras ready for Chapman’s Peak, one of the most dramatic coastal roads in the world.
-Time permitting, we’ll walk the exhilarating nature-trail (not too strenuous) along the cliffs from the Cape of Good Hope to Cape Point.
+Time permitting, we’ll walk the exhilarating nature-trail (not too strenuous) along the cliffs to the Cape of Good Hope.

 We’ll visit the penguin colony at Boulders Beach, one of the few sites where the vulnerable African Penguin can be observed at close range.

-We cross the “Victoria Falls Bridge” on foot, one of the most spectacular border crossings in the world, where the old colonial road crosses the Zambezi River Gorge, affording great views of the Falls and rainforest.
-Bungee jumping and white water rafting are available for the dare-devils …. but you have to sign a waiver first!!!!
+To reach Zimbabwe, we cross ON FOOT the “Victoria Falls Bridge”, one of the most spectacular border crossings in the world, where the old colonial road crosses the Zambezi River Gorge, affording great views of the falls and rainforest.
+Bungy jumping and white water rafting are available for the dare-devils ….
+But you have to sign a waiver first!!!!

-After border formalities, we’ll tour the Zimbabwean side of the falls, encompassing the widest parts of the Victoria Falls, including the “Devil’s Cataract”, and the “Main Falls”- the world’s widest unbroken curtain of falling water.
+After border formalities, we’ll tour the Zimbabwean side of the falls, encompassing the widest parts of the Victoria Falls.
+If you want to take an unforgettable helicopter ride, we’ll do that in Zimbabwe too!!

-If you wish to spend the weekend in Johannesburg, before or after the tour, we will help you make the arrangements!!
+If you wish to spend the weekend in Jo’burg, before or after the tour, we will help you make the arrangements!!